polonel/trudesk/kubernetes/readme.md

 ## To Do

-- Trudesk reinstalls every time the pod dies
+- Trudesk reinstalls every time the pod dies (DONE)